-TRA 4017 Procurement and Supplier Relations 40 hours, 4 credits
+TRA 4017 Procurement and Supplier Relations

 This course offers students exposure to a wide range of purchasing techniques and strategies used across a broad spectrum of industries.
 In this course, students will gain insight into both tactical and strategic decisions routinely found in today's business environment.
 Students will learn how to effectively source, solicit bids, negotiate, and select suppliers based on dynamic, real-world scenarios.